center-for-threat-informed-defense/sensor-mappings-to-attack/docs/overview.rst

 - I'm concerned about a particular technique in a recent threat report.
 Can I see it if it were to happen in my environment and, if so, where do I look?

+ATT&CK began bridging offensive actions with potential defensive countermeasures in the v9 release.
+This goal was achieved by tagging each (sub-)technique with defensive-focused fields/properties, such as what data to collect (data sources) and how to analyze that data in order to potentially identify specific behaviors (detections).

+`ATT&CK's Data Sources <http://attack.mitre.org/datasources/>`_ usually fall into one of the following buckets:

+- Granular basic system artifacts (e.g., process, file, registry)
+- Granular basic user activities (e.g., logon session)
+- Abstract types of system artifacts, with children as sub-types (e.g., scheduled jobs)
+- Associated network traffic (e.g., wmi and registry), in such cases, it's important to capture the set of protocols that encompasses this traffic, so that users may understand where they need to look in their logs/PCAPs/DPI appliances/etc.
+- Associated cloud (e.g. Instance, Container, Cloud Storage, Cloud Service)

 ATT&CK Data Sources do not describe fully the specific events or sensors that can provide visibility into each individiual data source.
 This leaves the users with significant work to understand how their tools map to the generic data sources and inhibits automated analysis to